Barbie: Epic Road Trip

-Barbie: Epic Road Trip or Barbie Epic Road Trip is a 2022 CGI-animated adventure comedy children's interactive television special directed by Conrad Helten and written by Aury Wallington which premiered on Netflix on 25 October.
+Barbie: Epic Road Trip or Barbie Epic Road Trip is a 2022 CGI-animated adventure comedy children's interactive television special directed by Conrad Helten and written by Aury Wallington which debuted on Netflix on 25 October.

-The 41st and currently the latest entry in the Barbie film series, it is also the first interactive production in the Barbie media franchise.
+The 41st entry in the Barbie film series, it is also the first interactive production in the Barbie media franchise.
 The core components of Barbie's friends and family and Barbie "Brooklyn" Roberts reprise their roles in this production.

 Background

 The title and the promotional artwork for this film/movie was revealed by Mattel co-president, Richard L. Dickson, while putting out a presentation for analysts and the company's board of directors on 18 February 2022, which also showcased the promotional artwork for the previous production: a television film named "Barbie: Mermaid Power".
 The first pre-release revelation of the film was released on 10 October 2022 through Screen Rant and The Hollywood Reporter, with the latter on the back of Mattel announcing a signature of a long-term contract extension with Netflix for more Barbie-branded productions.